-There are 5 lumbar vertebrae (denoted as L1-L5) found in adult humans, and they are situated beneath the thoracic vertebrae, being largest in size of all the vertebrae since the lumbar vertebrae must be able to support the weight of the body when a person is standing due to the effects of gravity.
+There are 5 lumbar vertebrae (denoted as L1-L5) found in adult humans, and they are situated beneath the thoracic vertebrae, They are the largest, in terms of size, out of all the vertebrae because the lumbar vertebrae must be able to support the weight of the body when a person is standing due to the effects of gravity.

 To summarize, the main anatomical components of a lumbar vertebra are:

 - Vertebral foramen

 - Transverse processes

 Distinguishing features of the lumbar vertebrae include a thick and stout vertebral body, a blunt, quadrilateral spinous process for the attachment of strong lumbar muscles, and articular processes that are oriented differently than those found on the other vertebrae.
 The vertebral body is large, wider laterally compared to longitudinally, and thicker in the front than in the back.
 It is also flattened or slightly concave superiorly and inferiorly, concave behind, and deeply restricted at the front and laterally.